img

 These literary and cultural markers offer expanded interpretation, casting the characters and narrative in a new light.
 Arthur and Harleen’s story gains texture, further reflecting our own fractured worldviews.

+XIV.
 The Relationship Dynamic

 The relationship between Arthur and Harleen is the beating heart of the film, embodying both toxicity and longing in equal measure.
 Their dynamic becomes an exploration of dependency, where love morphs into obsession and manipulation.